pgRouting/workshop/docs/chapters/advanced.rst

 In general cost doesn't need to be length, cost can be almost anything, for example time, slope, surface, road type, etc..
 Or it can be a combination of multiple parameters.

-That can be achived with any SQL possible with PostgreSQL/PostGIS.
+That can be achieved with any SQL possible with postgreSQL/postGIS.

 Using the psql client, verify the database tables: